 The Weibull Assumptions

-Living with cancer while studying survival analysis teaches you: models are maps, not territory.
+Living with cancer while studying survival analysis teaches you something the textbooks skip: models are maps, not territory.
 The math gives you probabilistic guidance.
-Reality gives you uncertainty.
+Reality gives you a sample of size one.

 Connection to My Thesis

-Cancer sometimes feels like this: something failed, but identifying the exact mechanism is hard.
-Was it genetic?
+Cancer sometimes feels like this.
+Something failed, but identifying the exact mechanism is hard.
+Genetic?
 Environmental?
 Random?
 The cause is masked.

 The EM algorithm I use for maximum likelihood estimation handles this ambiguity mathematically.
-It doesn’t remove uncertainty—it quantifies it.
+It does not remove uncertainty.
+It quantifies it.

 Why I Keep Working

-5. If I’m going to be a data point in someone’s survival curve, I might as well understand the mathematics
+Because the work is meaningful regardless.
+Mathematics is reliable when biology is not.
+Contributing to survival analysis feels appropriate.
+The distraction helps.
+And if I am going to be a data point in someone’s survival curve, I might as well understand the mathematics.

 The Broader Lesson